grafana/beyla/docs/sources/_index.md

 ![Grafana Beyla Logo](https://grafana.com/media/docs/grafana-cloud/beyla/beyla-logo.png)

 ## eBPF application auto-instrumentation

+> To reduce the time it takes to instrument

 Instrumenting an application to obtain metrics and traces typically requires adding a language agent to the application deployment/packages.
 In some compiled languages like Go or Rust, you must manually add tracepoints to the code.